-Comments on Financial Statements 1.6
+1.6 Comments on Financial Statements

-Statement of Financial Performance 1.6.1
+1.6.1 Statement of Financial Performance

-Audit Observation Recommendation Comments of the Chief Accounting Officer -----
+Audit Observation Recommendation Comments Accounting Officer

-The revenue collected by the The total revenue collected as Revenue Lease No.20.02.01.04 under Ministry had been a sum of Revenue Account in terms of Rs.754,243,669 as per the Treasury Revenue Summary Report (SA-20).
-However, it had been stated as a sum of Rs.753,578,967 as non-tax revenue in the statement of financial performance relating to the year under review.
-As such. a difference of Rs.664,702 was observed.
+The revenue collected by the The total revenue collected as Lease Revenue Head No.20.02.01.04 under Ministry had been a sum of Revenue Account in terms of Rs.754,243,669 as per the Treasury Revenue Summary Report (SA-20).
+However, it had been stated as a sum of Rs.753.578.967 as non- tax revenue in the statement of financial performance relating to the year under review.
+As such. a difference Rs.664,702 was observed.

-Head per the Treasury Printout the No.70, should be credit to the the Circular.
+per the Treasury Printout the No.70, should be credit to the the Circular.

 Even though the revenue collected from the regional plantation companies in the Revenue Code No.20.02.01.04 as per the Treasury Printout No.70 had been a sum of Rs.754,243,669, a sum of Rs.753,578,967 has been recovered as the Lease Rent.
-The remaining sum of Rs.664,702 is the 20 per cent payable amount Government relating to Subleases.
-As such, it was noted to include the total revenue of the above Revenue Head into the Revenue Accounts, in future.
+The remaining sum Rs.664,702 is the 20 per cent payable amount Government relating to Subleases.
+As such, it was noted to include the total revenue of the above Revenue Head into the Revenue Accounts, in the future.